Monukumar1000bc/smscampaign/readme.txt

 * Enhancement: Auto detect OTP on mobile
 * Enhancement: Compatibility with login/signup popup plugin(only for popup)
 * Enhancement: added placeholder in sms alert phone field in Elementor form
-* Enhancement: Signup with OTP, if auto generated username/email already exists, plugin will auto generate new username and email id
 * Bugfix: jQuery conflict issue
 * Bugfix: When hide default login form then login with otp form is showing in footer in urna theme
 * Bugfix: On checkout page when create account checkbox is unchecked then checkout button is not restored to default, if post verify enable on checkout page
 * Bugfix: If otp for register is disabled still mobile field was added in userswp form
-* Bugfix: Compatibility fix with elementor multi step form
-* Bugfix: signup with mobile in raazi theme was not working
+* Bugfix: Compatibility fix with elementor multi step form* Bugfix: signup with mobile in fizza theme was not working
 * Bugfix: if otp for checkout is disabled then number with country code does not merge with country selector at checkout page
 * Bugfix: woodmart theme login with otp at sidebar was not working
 * Bugfix: when hide default login form is enabled then at checkout page, login with otp is showing on load it should be appeared on click
-* compatibility check for latest woocommerce version

 = 3.5.3 =
 * Enhancement: Affiliate Manager hooks implemented